-You can use memory cards to transfer pictures from a digital camera to your computer.
-You can also use the memory card reader to transfer data between your computer and a device that uses memory cards, such as a PDA, MP3 player, or cellular phone.
+You can use memory cards to transfer pictures from a digital camera to your notebook.
+You can also use the memory card reader to transfer data between your notebook and a device that uses memory cards, such as a PDA, MP3 player, or cellular telephone.